 - General Posts: Sturdy evergreen tips/advice pieces.
 Topics include family fun, parenting, pregnancy, food, home, education, camps, classes and health.
 One to two sources.
 600-800 words. $35-plus.

 - Breaking Posts: Swift reporting on a local story or localization of a major national news story that affects parents in our area.
 One source.
 600-800 words. $35-plus.

 - Resource Roundups: Compiling or updating our roundups of venue, event and resource listings.
 15-50 listings each. $35-plus (varies by length and work volume).

-Accurate, detail-attuned writers assist in updating listings in our three annual print guides.
+Accurate, detail-attuned writers assist in updating listings and writing content for our five annual print guides.